matcornic/subify/README.md

   dl, download

 Flags:
   -a, --apis string        Overwrite default searching APIs behavior, hence the subtitles are downloaded.
-Available APIs at 'subify list apis' (default "SubDB,OpenSubtitles,Addic7ed")
+Available APIs at 'subify list apis' (default "OpenSubtitles,Addic7ed")
   -h, --help               help for dl
+      --lang-in-filename   Language is in the filename (e.g. if enabled: 'xxx.English.srt' for English), else 'xxx.srt' (default true)
-  -l, --languages string   Languages of the subtitle separate by a comma (First to match is downloaded).
+  -l, --languages string   Languages of the subtitle separated by a comma (First to match is downloaded).
 Available languages at 'subify list languages' (default "en")
   -n, --notify             Display desktop notification (default true) -o, --open               Once the subtitle is downloaded, open the video with your default video player (OSX: "open", Windows: "start", Linux/Other: "xdg-open")